Scouting America

 “Cub Scouts, this month we’ve had some fun on the water.
 We grabbed onto a paddle and a boat, and power stroked our way to success.

 BEST describes actions and effort well above the usual performance.
 You are the only one who can possibly know whether or not you have done your best.
 Don’t you think that everyone deserves “the best”?
-It has to start somewhere; you may as well be the one to do “his best” first.
+It has to start somewhere; you may as well be the one to do “my best” first.

 Remind everyone of the next pack meeting or activity.